+Average Weight (lbs.)
+Square Feet Per Head

+12 0.65

+50 1.53

+100 2.32

+150 2.95

+250 4.26

+275 4.57

+300 4.79

+350 5.48

-- 6.1) Strict regulations will be followed regarding handling and transport.
-Audits will be performed at packing plants to watch truckers unload and check for downers, frostbite, and signs of abuse.
-Additionally, packing plants slaughtering animals raised under Niman Ranch's certified program must undergo annual husbandry audits to verify their compliance with AMI guidelines. - 6.1.1) Electric prods are not permitted. - 6.1.2) During cold weather, bedding (straw preferred) must be provided when temperature falls below 60 degrees F. Steps are taken (trailer openings are suitably boarded up) to protect animals from wind chill, freezing rain, etc. - 6.1.3) During hot weather, hogs are loaded and unloaded promptly (no unnecessary stops along the way).
-Trailers are kept well ventilated.
-If the temperature is above 80 degrees F, hogs are sprinkled with water before loading or the truck must have a built-in sprinkler system. - 6.1.4) During winter months, pigs are provided with 4.26 sq. ft. of space each (250 lb. pig), and 5.0 sq. ft. during the summer months.
-All pigs must be able to lie down during transport without crowding. - 6.1.5) Hogs from different farms or social groups (pens) are separated when possible. - 6.1.6) Persons who move and/or transport live animals shall attend to the animals' needs and take the necessary steps to ensure that the animals are not injured or caused to suffer during loading, transport and unloading. - 6.1.7) Non-ambulatory, sick or injured animals or animals who for any reason could have difficulty withstanding the rigors of transport may not be transported, unless to receive veterinary treatment. - 6.1.8) Farmers are responsible for selecting responsible and humane-minded handlers and truckers who will adhere to all of Niman Ranch's requirements and prohibitions during loading, transport and unloading at the destination.
-Additionally, hired truckers must maintain TQA (Trucker Quality Assurance) Certification.
+- 6.1.5) Hogs from different farms or social groups (pens) are separated when possible. - 6.1.6) Persons who move and/or transport live animals shall attend to the animals' needs and take the necessary steps to ensure that the animals are not injured or caused to suffer during loading, transport and unloading. - 6.1.7) Non-ambulatory, sick or injured animals or animals who for any reason could have difficulty withstanding the rigors of transport may not be transported, unless to receive veterinary treatment.
+Sick, injured or untreatable animals that cannot be transported must be euthanized as soon as possible (but no more than 2 hours from observation) by appropriate means. - 6.1.8) Farmers are responsible for selecting responsible and humane-minded handlers and truckers who will adhere to all of Niman Ranch's requirements and prohibitions during loading, transport and unloading at the destination.
+Additionally, by April 1, 2019, all truckers must maintain TQA (Trucker Quality Assurance) Certification.